RedisLabs/redislabs-docs/content/rs/administering/logging/rsyslog-logging.md

 And modify $ActionFileDefaultTemplate to use your new template
 $ActionFileDefaultTemplateTraditionalFormatWithPRI
-Make sure to save the changes and restart rsyslog in order for the changes to take effect. you can see the alerts and events under /var/log in messages log file.
+Make sure to save the changes and restart rsyslog in order for the changes to take effect.
+You can see the alerts and events under /var/log in messages log file.

 **Command components:**